rainlanguage/rain-protocol/README.md

 The details documented here:

 - Are based on a pre-audit code implementation
-- Have low-medium automated test coverage that demonstrates basic mechanics non-exhuastively
+- Have low-medium automated test coverage that demonstrates basic mechanics non-exhaustively
 - Are subject to change in the face of a security challenge, deployment blocker or other Good Idea

 ### Iterative value locked and accrued